 Existing law prohibits requirements for prior authorization or other restrictions on medications used to treat individuals with mental illnesses who are Medicaid recipients.
 Medications in the existing statute available without prior authorization or other restrictions include atypical medications, conventional antipsychotic medications, and other medications used for the treatment of mental illness.

 The bill specifies the following would not be construed as restrictions:

-- Any alert to a pharmacist that does not deny the claim and can be overridden by the pharmacist; - Prescriber education activities; or - Consolidation of dosing regimens to equivalent doses and other such dose optimization policies.
+- Any alert to a pharmacist that does not deny the claim and can be overridden by the pharmacist; - Prescriber education activities; or - Consolidation of dosing regimens to equivalent doses.